ltskinner/machine-learning/books/how_to_prove_it/3_PROOFS.md

 >> if possible, reexpress in some other form

+#### 6.1 To Use a Given of the Form $P \implies Q $

+>> if you are also given P, or you can prove P is thrue, then you can use this given to conclude that Q is true.
+>> since it is equivalent to $\lnot Q \implies \lnot P $, if you can prove that Q is false, you can use this given to conclude that P is false

+- first rule is `modus ponens`
+- second rule is `modus tollens`

 ### Proofs Involving Quantifiers

 #### 7. To Prove Goal of the form $\forall x P(x) $